Q&A With A Colorado Star Chef: Alex Seidel

 What is your favorite Colorado product to highlight in a dish?

 What are your favorite things to do in Colorado in your free time?

 What free time…!?
 Get outdoors, spend time with my family, entertain.

 What are your Colorado culinary recommendations for visitors?

 I would definitely visit a brewery, like Great Divide.
 Check out a distillery like Leopold Bros., who are committed to the source and grains they use.
-I would recommend some of the great restaurants that we have including Cholon, beast + bottle, Old Major, Señor Bear.
-Also, it was an honor to be hosting Slow Foods Nations (July 13–18, 2018) in Denver this past summer — we are really excited about Denver being its home.
+I would recommend some of the great restaurants that we have including ChoLon and Señor Bear.
+Also, it was an honor host Slow Foods Nations (July 2018) in Denver — we were really excited about Denver being its home.